 160F History of Jazz.

 A study of jazz from its origins (its African heritage, blues and ragtime) to 1950.
 A survey of jazz styles, including New Orleans and Chicago styles, boogie-woogie, swing, bebop and cool jazz.
-Not open to seniors.
+Open to seniors with consent of instructor.
 (Same as Music 160.)
 Woods.

 204S African-American History from 1877 to the Present.